How to get a book deal when you're not famous

 If you enjoyed this post, why not subscribe?

 This is Poe Can Save Your Life, an email newsletter dedicated to helping you reach your Poe-tential despite all the ways that life sucks and is mostly awful.
 It’s free, it’ll always be free, and I’ll never spam you.
-Subscribe now and I’ll come to your inbox once a week with dark, surprising, Poe-inspired self-help.
+Subscribe now and I’ll come to your inbox once every month with dark, surprising, Poe-inspired self-help.